 *Information provided by the Cleveland Clinic.

-Note, my lab work included many other factors, but the previous year’s report had flags with these four areas, which is why I am pointing them out in this discussion.
+Note, that my lab work included many other factors, but the previous year’s report had flags with these four areas, which is why I am pointing them out in this discussion.

 I am not a doctor, but what I can do is look at the evidence of what I have done in the past year, and look at the studies that show that the lifestyle changes that I have made, contributed to these changes.
 I also know that our minimalist lifestyle plays a huge role in my wellness- physically and mentally.
 It should be noted that I have only mentioned the weight number once, earlier when referencing another blog post, but for medical reference, in the year since the last blood work, my total weight loss was 78 pounds.
 My NP has expressed that the time frame in which this weight loss has occurred, as well as the way in which it was lost was safe and my body has responded very well.
 She is very happy! 🙂